 For us, we have many varied capabilities and therefore varied

-needs for keeping in touch with the world round us.
+needs for keeping in touch with the world around us.
 We

-Unfortunately, that tendency also contributes to a diminished
+that tendency also contributes to a diminished quality of life.

 Many have had the